Wiltoga/VS-OfflineFoodNoSpoil/README.md

 Releases available oln the [mods portal](https://mods.vintagestory.at/offlinefoodnospoil).

-How it works : when a player disconnects, it saves the current time left of the freshness of every spoilable item in the player inventory, and crank it up to the max possible float value.
-On reconnect, it forces the time left back to its original value.
+How it works : When a player connects to a server, it adds to every spoilable item the duration it was offline, to the freshness duration before the game updates the skipped time.